 Many individual law suits in the USA, and Canadian Class Action lawsuits are in progress over the side effects of the two similar birth control pills Yaz and Yasmin.
 In Canada there are class action proceedings covering all Canadians, with the one in Ontario certified for Ontario residents only, and allowed by the court to proceed with the Mackenzie Lake firm having carriage of the proceedings.
 The certification order for Ontario was actually made in April of 2013 with appeals dismissed in September 2013 and after considerable delay formalized in November 2014.
 The court in Ontario had a hearing scheduled for December 8, 2015 to determine the schedule of steps in the lawsuit including production of documents and oral examinations for discovery.
 That date set the date of January 21 to resume the case and have a discovery plan approved.
 A discovery plan was approved January 21, 2016, but under the plan Bayer would only begin to provide documents by June 2016 and further steps to be taken over time.
 There have also been attempts by Bayer to decertify the class action but that failed.
-The production of documents has begun and there is currently a dispute where a judge may have to rule on whether Bayer is required to release relevant documentation which were used on the claims in the United States.
+The production of documents is underway and there is currently a dispute where a judge may have to rule on whether Bayer is required to release relevant documentation which were used on the claims in the United States.
 Argument is scheduled in court for April 18, 2017 on production issues.
 This will be dealt with before actual examinations for discovery of the representatives of Bayer or the representative Plaintiffs in the action.
 All of this is proceeding at a typically slow pace for Canadian drug class actions.
 Other Province’s class actions usually wait for progress in Ontario.

 Miskin Law Office is making claims for individual Canadians, all of whom are now automatically in the class action except for those who have opted out of it.
 If you have a claim you do not need to be specifically listed anywhere and can, on settlement, submit your claim within the class action.
 You may also proceed to make your own claim outside of the class action.
 Ontario resident claimants had until February 9, 2015 on whether to be part of the class action and bound by ANY settlement of it or to proceed with an individual claim.
 We advised our clients of their rights and considerations for the decision to stay in or to opt out of the class action.
 If you get legal representation your lawyer can guide you through the choices to be made and can document and submit your claim when there is a settlement.
 Here is some information on the nature of the claim against Bayer: